Resolving Kernel Panics

 Using and interpreting panic logs

-Comprehensive advice on using and interpreting panic.log files can be found in the "Kernel Panics" chapter of Troubleshooting Mac® OS X.
+Comprehensive advice on using and interpreting panic logs can be found in the "Kernel Panics" chapter of Troubleshooting Mac® OS X.

 Obtaining help with kernel panics